Mehr Abdul Haq

-After completing his education he joined education department where he worked on different posts.
+Mehr got his Ph.D. degree from the University of Punjab, Lahore, Pakistan, on “Multani Zaban ka Urdu se Talaq" (lit.
+The relation of Multani language with Urdu).
+After completing his education, he joined the education department, where he worked on different posts.
 He retired in 1970.
-He got his PhD degree from University of the Punjab, Lahore, Pakistan in “Multani Zaban ka Urdu se taaluq”.
-He was a Saraiki linguist, research scholar, critic and a historian.
-He was also an expert on Khwaja Ghulam Farid (Faridiat).
+He was a Saraiki linguist, research scholar, critic, and historian.
+He was also an expert on Khwaja Gthe life and works of hulam Farid (Faridiat).

 He was awarded the Pride of Performance award by the President of Pakistan in 1994.